About THE WINNING TIPSTER

 What is your proudest moment in Horse Racing?

-Not afraid to say i come from a working class background.
+Not ashamed to say I come from a working class background.
 So to accomplish a dream in owning my own racehorse and winning in my own silks has to be a proud moment.

 The horse in question was a cheaply bought horse called Mister Hendre.
 Had issues and I had to wait for his final run for him to get off the mark.
 What a feeling that was, he was injured after and had to retire.
 Written in the stars